-As an electric utility, we are deemed part of the nation's critical infrastructure and have continued operating during the pandemic to provide electricity to our members and the populations they serve.
+To date, we have been able to successfully navigate the challenges presented by the COVID-19 pandemic and are proud of our associates' response.
+As an electric utility, we are deemed part of the nation's critical infrastructure and continued operating during the pandemic to provide electricity to our members and the populations they serve.
 To protect our associates and the public and to maintain operating capabilities, we implemented applicable business continuity plans, including working remotely where possible; increased cleaning frequency at business locations; implemented applicable safety and health guidelines issued by federal and state officials; and established protocols to maintain generation reliability.
-In June, we began a phased reopening of our corporate offices with new safety protocols intended to reduce the risk of transmission of COVID-19.
+In June 2020, we implemented a phased reopening of our corporate offices with new safety protocols intended to reduce the risk of transmission of COVID-19.
 To date, these measures have been effective in maintaining our critical operations and we continue to keep in contact with state and federal regulators to ensure the safety of our associates and reliability of our generation facilities.
+We are encouraged by the progress made regarding distribution of the COVID-19 vaccines; however, the ultimate impact of the pandemic on us and our members remains subject to many factors, including the timing of achieving a sufficient level of vaccinations and the remaining duration and severity of the COVID-19 pandemic and the resulting economic conditions.